 More important than stimulating hair growth is to treat the underlying cause of hair loss.
 In otherwise healthy people, this generally comes down to two things:

-However, there are actual diseases such as Alopecia Areata and PCOS as well as medications such as chemotherapy drugs that can also cause hair loss.
+However, there are actual diseases such as Alopecia Areata, thyroid disease, anemia and PCOS as well as medications such as chemotherapy drugs that can also cause hair loss.

 When it comes to hormones, the key player is DHT or Dihydrotestosterone.
-This is a potent form of testosterone that is associated with several conditions including hair loss in both men and women.
+This is a potent metabolite of testosterone that is associated with several conditions including hair loss in both men and women.
 DHT causes hair follicles to shrink and shortens the hair growth cycle, resulting in thinner hair that falls out easily and eventually leads to balding.
-Therefore, treatment of hair loss often involves the use of DHT blockers.
+Therefore, treatment of hair loss often (but not always) involves the use of DHT blockers.

 Men who have high levels of this hormone are at risk for developing prostate enlargement so it is crucial to keep it under control.
 (Since this hormone is closely connected with prostate enlargement, most studies on the reduction of this hormone are done on people with this condition more so than hair loss.)
 Women with PCOS/PCOD also tend to have high testosterone levels that can lead to hair loss and even growth of facial hair.
 What causes this hormone to rise is an enzyme known as 5-a Reductase.
 Therefore, the method of blocking DHT involves using 5-a Reductase inhibiting herbs and nutrients.